CANCER: CAUSES AND EFFECTS

 Courtesy of CancerWEB

-Define the following terms:
+Define the following terms and use them appropriately:

 Recognize the ways in which the growth properties of cancer cells differ from normal.
 Explain the Nowell multi-step clonal evolution model for tumorigenesis, and cite evidence that it is true.